Julie Miller-Phipps is president of Kaiser Permanente Southern California and Hawaii Health Plan and Hospitals.

-In addition to her operations responsibilities, Miller-Phipps oversees funding and grants for programs that cultivate improvements in the economic, social, and environmental factors that strengthen the quality of health in Southern California.
-Annually, this equates to nearly $1 billion in support of Kaiser Permanente's mission to help communities thrive.
+In addition to her operations responsibilities, Miller-Phipps oversees funding and grants for programs that cultivate improvements in the economic, social, and environmental factors that strengthen the quality of health in Southern California and Hawaii.
+Annually, this equates to over $1 billion in Southern California and $1.2 million in Hawaii in support of Kaiser Permanente's mission to help communities thrive.

-Prior to her current role, Miller-Phipps was appointed president of Kaiser Permanente Georgia in 2014.
-She was responsible for the delivery of health care to nearly 300,000 Kaiser Permanente members served through a network of 26 medical offices and specialty centers, as well as 4 contracted hospitals.
+Prior to her current role, Miller-Phipps was appointed president of Kaiser Permanente Georgia in 2014 where she was responsible for the delivery of health care to nearly 300,000 Kaiser Permanente members served through a network of 26 medical offices and specialty centers, as well as 4 contracted hospitals.
 She oversaw 2,600 employees and worked closely with the 500 physicians of the Southeast Permanente Medical Group to strengthen the medical-management partnership for which Kaiser Permanente has become a model.

-From 2002 to 2014, Miller-Phipps served as senior vice president and executive director for Kaiser Permanente's Orange County Service Area in California where she directed Health Plan and Hospitals operations, supported by nearly 7,000 staff and 760 Permanente physicians, to provide care to more than 489,000 members.
+From 2002 to 2014, Miller-Phipps served in Southern California as senior vice president and executive director for Kaiser Permanente's Orange County Service Area where she directed health plan and hospital operations, supported by nearly 7,000 staff and 760 Permanente physicians, to provide care to more than 489,000 members.

-Miller-Phipps earned her bachelor’s degree from California State University, Fullerton, and a master's degree in health care administration from the University of La Verne.
-She also completed the Executive Advanced Leadership Program at the University of North Carolina, and the University of Southern California Advanced Leadership Program.
+Miller-Phipps holds a master's degree in health care administration from the University of La Verne, and a bachelor's degree from California State University, Fullerton.
+She also completed the Executive Leadership Program at the University of North Carolina.